vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/build_images.rst

 Each image is created based on the functional groups defined in the ``functional_groups_config.yml`` file.

+**Prerequisites**:
-**Prerequisites**: Ensure that the ``functional_groups_config.yml`` file defines the functional groups required for your environment.
+Ensure that the ``functional_groups_config.yml`` file defines the functional groups required for your environment.
 For more information on functional groups, see :doc:`composable_roles`.

-To build images for nodes in each functional group, do the following.
+To build images for the nodes present in each functional group, do the following.

 1. Navigate to the image build directory::